top of page

 What is Laminate Flooring?

 Laminate is a multi-layer synthetic flooring product.
-It’s made of a high-density fibreboard (HDF) core, a photographic layer that mimics wood or stone, and a protective wear layer on top.
+It consists of a high-density fibreboard (HDF) core, a photographic layer that mimics wood or stone, and a protective wear layer on top.

 What is Luxury Vinyl Tile (LVT)?

 LVT is a type of vinyl flooring designed to closely replicate the look of wood, ceramic, or stone — but with added resilience.
-It’s typically made from PVC layers, topped with a realistic design film and a protective wear layer.
+It typically consists of PVC layers, topped with a realistic design film and a protective wear layer.

 Modern kitchen with LVT herringbone light wood floor, grey cabinets with gold handles, stainless fridge with magnets, and black-framed glass door.